5 MIN READ

 The biggest hurdle in becoming a freelance writer used to be finding people who’d pay you to write.

-But I’ve found that online freelance marketplaces — like Elance or Upwork — totally remove this barrier, letting you easily apply to any of the thousands of writing gigs posted by real clients everyday.
+But I’ve found that online freelance marketplaces — like Upwork — totally remove this barrier, letting you easily apply to any of the thousands of writing gigs posted by real clients everyday.
 These sites can be pretty competitive, and they tend to feature lots of low-paying jobs, but if you choose carefully and use the approaches I lay out in this post, you can still make good money while doing work you enjoy.

 Another thing that’s great about online freelance marketplaces is that you can find jobs that don’t require any formal experience or training.